-Our chosen destination was the remote Loch Ossian on the north eastern edge of Rannoch Moor, in the heart of Scotland.
-Our accommodation was the eco-friendly Loch Ossian Hostel, run by the non-profit charity, Hostelling Scotland.
+Our chosen destination was the remote Loch Ossian on the northeastern edge of Rannoch Moor, in the wild heart of Scotland.
+Our accommodation was the eco-friendly Loch Ossian Youth Hostel, run by the non-profit charity, Hostelling Scotland.

 We spent a wonderful weekend hiking, star-gazing, reading, drinking whisky and catching up in the beautifully remote loch-side setting in the Grampian Mountains.